bpinsard/CoRe/drafts/seq_rep/seq_rep_new.md

 # Acknowledgments {#sec:acknowledgments}

-We thank J.Diedrichsen for methodological advice on multivariate representational analysis.
+We thank J.Diedrichsen for methodological advice on our multivariate representational analysis.

 # Author contributions